Konami Collector's Series: Arcade Advanced: Games

-Arcade Advanced is a compilation of six popular Konami games from the 1980s: Rush'n Attack, Frogger, Gyruss, Time Pilot, Scramble, and Yie Ar Kung-Fu.
+Arcade Advanced is a compilation of six popular Konami games from the 1980s: Rush'n Attack (1985), Frogger (1981), Gyruss (1983), Time Pilot (1982), Scramble (1981), and Yie Ar Kung-Fu (1984).
 The games themselves are very accurate ports, with some minor exceptions.
 Four of the six games feature a two player mode which can be played both with and without a second cartridge, but having a second cartridge offers additional gameplay benefits.
 The famous Konami Code can also be used to enhance each of the games.

-Frogger
+Frogger (1981)

 Frogger is ported accurately except for the title screen theme song (in order to avoid copyright problems for using the children's song Inu no Omawarisan), and the score and lives display.
 It has a two player mode with a second orange frog that uses updated graphics.
 These graphics can be unlocked in the single player mode of Frogger by entering the Konami code at the title screen.
 Also the "skull and crossbones" symbol when the frog died have been shorten to a half-second, making it hard to see.

-Scramble
+Scramble (1981)

 Scramble is ported accurately except the score and lives display has been altered and the Konami code allows for updated graphics, the choice of three ships with different abilities and music during gameplay.
 There is no two player mode.

-Gyruss
+Gyruss (1983)

 Gyruss is ported accurately except the score and lives display has been altered and the Konami code allows the player to play three additional very difficult stages of the game in a black hole and unlock a permanent double ship afterwards for the rest of the game.

-Time Pilot
+Time Pilot (1982)

 Time Pilot is ported accurately except the score and lives display has been altered, and entering the Konami code allows for a sixth era to be playable at the end of each cycle through time called 1,000,000,000 BC in which the player must shoot pterodactyls.
 The game can shoot normally after entering the Konami code but it is also possible to hold down the fire button and after a pause the ship will start to shoot infinite bullets without having to press the fire button over and over again.
 There is also a two player mode where the players play on separate fields and try to rack up the highest score.
 If the two player mode is played with one cartridge, enemies appear in groups of three; if it is played with two enemies appear in groups of five.